8manos/wc-city-select/readme.txt

 This will be shown in checkout pages, edit addresses pages and shipping calculator if it's configured that way.

-The plugin includes an example cities file.
-The format is an array of country -> states -> cities.
+The plugin includes Colombian cities in a file (you'd need to add Colombian states manually to make them work).
+Please check this file to see the format used for adding cities to any country.

 ### Github